Graduate Registered Nurse & Registered Midwife Program

 - Weipa Integrated Health Service

 The aim is to provide new graduates with additional support and education to assist with their transition from university to the rural and remote nursing environment.

-The program assists to increase graduates knowledge and skills in clinical practice in rural and remote setting, with an overall objective to develop nurses who are confident and competent in their role and who will seek to remain employed within the TCHHS.
+The program assists to increase graduates knowledge and skills in clinical practice in rural and remote setting, with an overall objective to develop nurses who are confident and competent in their role.

-Our graduate RN and RM programs focus upon building on the basis of knowledge and skills learnt during your undergraduate program.
+Our graduate programs focus upon building on the basis of knowledge and skills learnt during undergraduate training.
 We acknowledge that the transition from student to practitioner requires support and guidance.

 TCHHS helps graduates through:

 - Practice support through preceptors

 - Monthly graduate network meetings with other graduates